brooklynrail/brooklynrail-platform/content/events/2020/09/common-ground-a-conversation-with-dr-vandana-shiva.md

 ---
 {{< image media="2020/09/common-ground-header-graphic-dark-background" size="lg" >}}

 Please join us for our fifth installment of *Common Ground* for a conversation on ecological resilience, food sovereignty, environmental stewardship, and soil-building and seed-saving as crucial acts of resistance.
-We will be joined by **Dr. Vandana Shiva**, environmental activist and scholar, in conversation with **Nance Klehm**, Chicago-based ecological systems designer and permaculture grower, and our friends at [Metabolic Studio](https://www.metabolicstudio.org/about), environmental artist **Lauren Bon** and regenerative urban grower **Milli Macen-Moore**.
+We will be joined by environmental activist and scholar **Dr. Vandana Shiva**, in conversation with **Nance Klehm**, Chicago-based ecological systems designer and permaculture grower, and our friends at [Metabolic Studio](https://www.metabolicstudio.org/about), environmental artist **Lauren Bon** and regenerative urban grower **Milli Macen-Moore**.

 updates from our friends at Metabolic Studio, networks of Satyagraha Gardens, food sovereignty, seed collecting, seed saving, and seed planting as acts of resistance.

+How to acknowledge a second conversation in a year.

+**\
+What Lauren would love to hear, and have us moderate, is to help with institutional memory ourselves: i.e: “This is Brooklyn Rail’s 100th conversation in 170 days.
+It’s impossible to remember everything we’ve done, and it’s extraordinary to remember everything that’s happened in this time where every week it seems there is a new catastrophe happening, so let us contextualize”**

 **Milli Macen-Moore is a regenerative urban grower and a steward of the environment.**